kenreynolds/nglab/README.md

 [NgRx](https://ngrx.io/) is used for UI state management.

 [TailwindCSS](https://tailwindcss.com/) is used for quick, easy styling of various UI elements.
-Update 12/26/2023: I am currently researching ways to more easily integrate and use TailwindCSS with Angular Material.
-Expect to see some changes regarding that in the near future.

 ## Development server